 “From the moment I spoke with an advisor, I knew I would be encouraged and supported while juggling school and the beginnings of a nursing career.
 I was starting as a new graduate in the intensive care unit, and I knew I would want the support of small classes and working closely with my professors.”

 Are you still working toward your RN licensure?
 No problem.

-Earn your associate's degree through a local community college then finish your B.S.N. at GVSU.
-Our concurrent enrollment programs shorten the time it takes to earn your B.S.N. while enabling you to begin your career as an R.N.
+Earn your associate's degree through a local community college then complete your B.S.N. at GVSU.
+Our concurrent enrollment programs can shorten the time it takes to earn your B.S.N. while enabling you to begin your career as an R.N.